tritonmc/triton-website/docs/concepts/storage.md

 ## Migrating between storage types

-It's not possible to migration player language preferences.
+It's not possible to migrate player language preferences.

 ### From non-local storage to local storage